Poppy 'Ladybird' Seeds

 📋 Plant Specifications

 - ❄️ Ammi Majus (Queen Anne's Lace): The Softener.
 The bold, solid cups of the poppy look beautiful when nestled in the frothy, white lace of Ammi.
-It softens the look and adds height behind the lower-growing poppies.
+It softens the intense red and adds elegant height behind the bushy poppies.

 📅 Sowing & Flowering Calendar